 HTML stands for HyperText Markup Language.
 It is a markup language used to create web pages, documents, and emails.
 HTML is composed of tags that define the structure of a document.
 Each tag has an opening and closing tag.
 The opening tag defines the start of the tag and the ending tag defines the end of the tag.
 Tags can contain other tags, text, or other elements.

 There are three main areas in HTML: headings, paragraphs, and tags.
-Headings are defined with through tags.
+You can define headings with through tags.
 Paragraphs are defined withtags, which can have one or moretags inside them for layout purposes.
-Tags are defined with tags and can contain any type of content including text, images, links, and forms.
+You can define tags with tags and can contain any type of content including text, images, links, and forms.

 Creating a Head and Layout

-HTML is a markup language that is used to create the structure and appearance of Web pages.
+HTML is a markup language that you can use to create the structure and appearance of Web pages.
 A head is the first section of HTML, and it includes the document’s title and other basic information.
 A layout is the arrangement of elements on a page, and it includes everything from navigation menus to paragraph spacing.

 Formatting Your HTML